niklaushirt/istio-introduction/README.md

      - 4.1 [Collect metrics and logs using Prometheus and Grafana](#41-collect-metrics-and-logs-using-prometheus-and-grafana)
      - 4.2 [Collect request traces using Jaeger](#42-collect-request-traces-using-jaeger)

-### Part B: Modify sample application to use an external datasource, deploy the application and Istio envoys with egress traffic enabled
+### Part B: Modify sample application

+Modify sample application to use an external datasource, deploy the application and Istio envoys with egress traffic enabled

 5. [Create an external datasource for the application](#5-create-an-external-datasource-for-the-application)
 6. [Modify sample application to use the external database](#6-modify-sample-application-to-use-the-external-database)
 7. [Deploy application microservices and Istio envoys with egress traffic enabled](#7-deploy-application-microservices-and-istio-envoys-with-egress-traffic-enabled)

-## Part A: Deploy sample Bookinfo application and inject Istio sidecars to enable traffic flow management, access policy and monitoring data aggregation for application
+## Part A: Deploy sample Bookinfo application

 ## 1. Deploy sample BookInfo application with Istio sidecar injected